Your baby's development in the 20th week of pregnancy

 Sensory impressions are being stored:

-Your child's sense of smell and taste, vision, hearing and touch have continued to differentiate in recent weeks.
-In week 20 your baby has10 times more taste buds in the mouth than after its birth.
-It now also reacts to changes in light in the uterus through the closed eyelids.
-The voice of its mother or simple songsit consciously perceives them and stores them as memories.
+Your child's sense of smell and taste, vision, hearing and touch have continued to differentiate over the past weeks.
+In week 20 of pregnancy, your baby has 10 times more taste buds in the mouth than after its birth.
+In addition, it now reacts through the closed eyelids to light changes in the womb.
+It also consciously perceives its mother's voice or simple songs perceives them consciously and stores them as memories.

 Physical changes – what happens to the mother in week 20 of pregnancy?

-The uterus continues to grow upward.
-Its upper edge, the so-called fundus, can now befelt at the level of the navel.
-This is merely a stopover, because in the coming weeks and months the uterus will move up to the height of the sternum.
+The uterus is steadily growing upwards.
+Its upper edge, the so-called fundus, you can now in week 20 feel at navel level.
+This is only a temporary stop, as in the coming weeks and months the uterus will rise up to the level of the breastbone.

 First practice contractions: